 The City of Glendale does not contain any agricultural resources or lands currently zoned for agricultural uses; instead, Glendale is an urbanized area with a mixture of commercial, residential and industrial uses.
-Implementation of the action plan prepared for the FY 2020-2021 CDBG, ESG and HOME programs would not have a negative impact on agricultural resources largely because there is no "prime farmland," "unique farmland" or "farmland of statewide importance" that could be converted to non-agricultural use; no existing zoning for agricultural use or Williamson Act contracts; and no farmland that could be converted to non-agricultural use.
+Implementation of the action plan amendment to FY 2019-2020 CDBG, ESG and HOME programs to include CARES Act 2020 programs would not have a negative impact on agricultural resources largely because there is no "prime farmland," "unique farmland" or "farmland of statewide importance" that could be converted to non-agricultural use; no existing zoning for agricultural use or Williamson Act contracts; and no farmland that could be converted to non-agricultural use.
 There is no existing zoning of forest land or timberland in the City of Glendale.
 No forest land could be converted to non-forest use under the proposed project.